Stephen F. Austin: Slavery

 Slavery was a very important issue to Austin, one he called "of great interest" to him.
-Austin was a periodical slaveowner throughout his life; however, he had conflicting views about it.
+Austin was a periodical enslaver throughout his life; however, he had conflicting views about it.
 Theoretically, he believed slavery was wrong and went against the American ideal of liberty.
-In practice, however, he agreed with the social, economic, and political justifications of it, and worked hard to defend and expand it.
+In practice, however, he agreed with the social, economic, and political justifications for it and worked hard to defend and expand it.
 Despite his defense of it, he also harbored concerns that the long-term effects of slavery would destroy American society.
 He grew particularly concerned following Nat Turner's rebellion in 1831, stating:

-While Austin thought it would be advantageous some day for Texas to phase out of slavery, up until the Texas Revolution he worked to ensure that his colony's immigrants could bypass the Mexican government's resistance to it.
+While Austin thought it would be advantageous someday for Texas to phase out of slavery, up until the Texas Revolution, he worked to ensure that his colony's immigrants could bypass the Mexican government's resistance to it.
 Doing so ensured the population growth and economic development of his colony, which was primarily dependent on the monocropping of cotton and sugar.
-In August 1825, he recommended that the state government allow immigrants to bring their slaves with them through 1840, with the caveat that female grandchildren of the slaves would be freed by age 15 and males by age 25.
+In August 1825, he recommended that the state government allow immigrants to bring people they were enslaving with them through 1840, with the caveat that female grandchildren of the enslaved people would be freed by age 15 and males by age 25.
 His recommendation was rejected.

-In 1826, when a state committee proposed abolishing slavery outright, 25 percent of the people in Austin's colony were slaves.
+In 1826, when a state committee proposed abolishing slavery outright, 25 percent of the people in Austin's colony were enslaved.
 Austin's colonists, mostly pro-slavery immigrants from the south, threatened to leave Texas if the proposition passed, while prospective Southern immigrants hesitated to come to Texas until slavery was guaranteed there.
-Austin conceded that the success of his colony was dependent on slavery.
-Without slaves, the colonists would lack the mass labor to cultivate the land, which would stall the pace of immigration needed to develop and increase the value of the land, and would deflate the economy and motivate his colonists to leave.
+Austin conceded that his colony's success depended on slavery.
+Without enslaved people, the colonists would lack the mass labor to cultivate the land, which would stall the pace of immigration needed to develop and increase the land's value, deflate the economy, and motivate his colonists to leave.

-Austin went before the legislature and pleaded that, at the least, his original 300 families should be allowed to keep their slaves.
-He argued against the "bad faith" of freeing them, demanded reparations to slaveowners for every slave emancipated by the state, warned that the loss of slaves could leave some colonists destitute, and reasoned that freeing them would not only leave his settlers alone in the harsh Texas environment, but would also expose them to the discomfort and nuisance of living amongst freed slaves, who would become vagrants seeking retribution upon their former owners.
+Austin went before the legislature and pleaded that, at the least, his original 300 families should be allowed to continue enslaving people.
+He argued against the "bad faith" of freeing them, demanded reparations to enslavers for every enslaved person emancipated by the state, warned that the loss of enslaved people could leave some colonists destitute, and reasoned that freeing them would not only leave his settlers alone in the harsh Texas environment but would also expose them to the discomfort and nuisance of living amongst formerly enslaved people, who would become vagrants seeking retribution upon their former owners.
 While he waited for the legislature's verdict of his request, Austin went into a deep depression over the issue and sent his brother, Brown Austin, to further lobby the legislature on his behalf.